What Are Sleep Terrors?

 Amnesia the next morning

 The child has no memory of the episode.
-If a vague recollection exists, consider nightmare or epilepsy.
+If even a vague recollection remains, consider nightmare or epilepsy.

 Diagnosis